brianonn/gemma-hello-world/README.md

 ## Key Features

 * **Secure Secret Injection**: Uses a Bash entrypoint to fetch secrets from HashiCorp Vault at container startup, injecting them into the process environment without leaving traces in the image layers.
+* **Multi-Source Secret Management**: Supports retrieval from environment variables, filesystem mounts (e.g., `/tmpfs` or Kubernetes Secrets), and provides a transparent caching layer for all sources.
 * **Dependency Injection (DI)**: The `Server` is decoupled from the OS via the `SecretProvider` interface, allowing for seamless switching between `EnvSecretProvider` (Production) and `MockSecretProvider` (Testing).

 * **Decorator Pattern**: Implements a transparent caching layer (`CachedSecretProvider`) that wraps any `SecretProvider`.
 This allows adding TTL-based in-memory caching without modifying the underlying business logic.